-Home security has become so integrated with home automation and they work together.
+Home security has become so integrated with home automation that they work together.
 In the same way your smart home hub ties your smart home together, the smart home hub ties your home security together.

 So whether you’re looking to turn the AC down in the living room or automatically lock doors at a certain time, smart homes and home security go hand-in-hand.
 That means your hub is one of the most important pieces you can invest in.

-Why You Need A Smart Hub For Home Security
+Why You Need a Home Security Hub

-Know Your Hubs
+Get to Know Your Hubs